widmogrod/zf2-assetic-module/README.md

             ),

             /*
-             * When route will be mached then following assets will be loaded:
+             * If the following routes are matched then the corresponding assets will be loaded:
              * INFO: assets with names prepended by '@' are alias for specific configuration resource.
              */
             'routes' => array(
                 /*
-                 * when router 'default' will be used then this set of asset will be loaded */
+                 * when router 'default' will be used then this set of assets will be loaded */
                 'default' => array(
                     '@base_css',